Daniibooii/whack-a-duck/README.md

 To run,
 - run `npm run start`
-- in a browser, open http://localhost:3001 [may end up being 4001]
+- in a browser, open http://localhost:3000

 # How to Play
 At the beginning of each round, the player will spawn as either the whacker or one of the ducks.<br>